-At Flip180, we’ve thought a lot about the topic of magazine UX design.
+At Flip180, our own magazine designers thought a lot about the topic of magazine UX design.
 Not a day goes by that we aren’t dealing with the repercussions of good, bad or indifferent UX choices.
 We usually are trying to “fix” other people’s UX mistakes.
 Sometimes, we’re just trying to improve upon our own UX choices.
 Let’s face it: UX goes bad eventually.
 Habits and norms change.
 They just do.
 So how do you adapt?

 One of the best problems in the world is to be at the stage of discovering that you have “bad UX”.
 That means things are working in almost every other aspect of your online presence, and now you’re seeing bottlenecks arise from an imperfect user experience for hundreds, thousands, or even hundreds of thousands of engaged visitors on your website.
 The issues show up as easily discernible, specific navigation issues in your site analytics, those areas of your funnel that leak out visitors midway instead of moving them along toward your defined goals.